Explore the history of Elkhart, Indiana through two iconic house museums.

 Havilah Beardsley House Address:

-See the VISIT tab for more information.
+See the VISIT AND SHOP tab for more information.

 Visitor Guidelines for Ruthmere CampusGroup tour size is a maximum of 8 visitors per group, plus the docent tour guide during normal hours of operation.

 Advanced tour reservations for 8 or more are encouraged, otherwise open tour slots are filled on a first come, first served basis.
 You must arrive at least 10 minutes before your tour time to keep your tour reservation in force.

 Face coverings are OPTIONAL, based on individual choice.

 Tours on normal days of operation will begin at the top of the hour.